slackapi/deno-slack-api/docs/triggers/webhook-triggers.md

 ## Webhook Triggers

-A webhook Trigger is a Trigger that activates on a webhook activation in the Slack client.
-A webhook Trigger includes the common Trigger parameters along with a webhook parameter:
+A Webhook Trigger is a Trigger that activates on a webhook activation in the Slack client.
+A Webhook Trigger includes the common Trigger parameters along with a webhook parameter:

 | Parameter name| Required?     | Description                                                          |